-This crunchy snack made with Karengo, the wild nori from NZ, is a delicious and nutritious addition to any lunchbox!
+This crunchy snack made with Karengo, is a delicious and nutritious addition to any lunchbox!

 2 cups Pacific Harvest Karengo fronds